ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Signals/computed-from.md

 	5; // combined value after 3 seconds
 ```

-As we can see, we passed an `initialValue` as third argument, to prevent _throwing error_ in case of observable that will **not has sync value** becouse they emit later their values.
+As we can see, we passed an `initialValue` as the third argument, to prevent _throwing an error_ in case of an observable that will **not have a sync value** because they emit later their values.
 Otherwise we can use the `startWith` to force the observable to have a starting value like below.

 ```ts